edyan/marina-composer/README.md

-# Composer Plugin for inetprocess/docker-lamp
+# Composer Plugin for inetprocess/marina
 Plugin made by Inet Process to run [composer](https://getcomposer.org) commands

 __WARNING: The plugin directory must be named `composer`__ (complete path: plugins/composer)

 # Installation
-Clone the repository in the plugins/ directory of your docker-lamp
+Clone the repository in the plugins/ directory of your marina directory.

 # composer commands